eaedk/Job-Search-Guide/interview_questions_for_candidates/README.md

 1. [**Questions.md**](Questions.md): This Markdown file contains a comprehensive list of interview questions for candidates.
 Feel free to explore and use these questions as a guide during your job search journey.

+2. [**Additional_Questions.md**](Additional_Questions.md): This supplementary Markdown file provides additional interview questions covering various topics related to the company's operations, culture, and strategic direction.

 ## How to Use This Folder

 Explore the contents of this folder to access the interview questions provided.
-You can download or view the "Questions.md" file to access the curated list of questions.
+You can download or view the "Questions.md" and "Additional_Questions.md" files to access the curated lists of questions.
 Use these questions as a reference during your interview preparation to ensure you gather comprehensive information about the job and the company.

 ## Contributing